Meet Mike Franken, Democrat for U.S. Senate

 “What we found is when people have a conversation and they come to one of our events, they vote for us, at a very high percentage,” he said.

-Franken said Grassley began as a candidate that worked along party lines, but he says Grassley has become more supportive of right-wing and corporate interests over the interests of Iowans over the past two decades.
+Franken said Grassley began as a candidate who worked along party lines.
+But, he added, Grassley has become more supportive of right-wing causes and corporate interests over the interests of Iowans over the past two decades.

 “He’s just not a purveyor of bright ideas,” Franken said in an interview.
 “He’s an amplifier of what he’s done in the past, what his donors have instructed him and nudged him on.”